na-na-hi/renget/archive/mdeg.md

 # What is MDEG?
 MDEG stands for Mass Divergence Effect/Event General.
 It is a thread on /x/ for discussion of the Mass Divergence Effect and the impending Mass Divergence Event.
 ## What is the Mass Divergence Effect?
-The Mass Divergence Effect, also known as the "Mandela Effect," occurs when aspects of two universes merge. ("Mandela Effect" is an inaccurate name for it because the belief that Nelson Mandela died in the 1990s is an actual false memory).
+The Mass Divergence Effect, also known as the "Mandela Effect," occurs when aspects of two universes merge.
+(Although, due to the Law of Causality, it is unlikely that the death of Nelson Mandela changed between universes, so this is likely an actual false memory.
+It is still possible, though).
 Individual instances of this are known as "Divergence Anomalies."
 Currently, due to the Law of Causality, this is only happening to minor, inconsequential things such as logos and character designs, but that may change in the near future, and will definitely change when the Mass Divergence Event happens.
 Example:
 ![](https://imgs.search.brave.com/OQJT-9jJq0HSMzcvIdMSGn5Y0Iwd3A1tbDhPPjyk9qE/rs:fit:860:0:0/g:ce/aHR0cHM6Ly9pbm5v/dGVjaHRvZGF5LmNv/bS93cC1jb250ZW50/L3VwbG9hZHMvMjAy/Mi8wOC9tYW5kZWxh/X2VmZmVjdF8xNjAw/LmpwZw)
 ## What is the Mass Divergence Event?